iniobongessien/iniobongessien.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Intergroup Relations
-- Stereotyping, Prejudice, and Discrimination
+- Discrimination and Intergroup Bias
 - Social Context and Inequality
 - Social Identity and Group Processes
 - Perception of Social Environments